timlabs/uscode/United States Code/TITLE 26-INTERNAL REVENUE CODE/Subtitle A-Income Taxes/CHAPTER 1-NORMAL TAXES AND SURTAXES/Subchapter B-Computation of Taxable Income/PART I-DEFINITION OF GROSS INCOME, ADJUSTED GROSS INCOME, TAXABLE INCOME, ETC./PART I-DEFINITION OF GROSS INCOME, ADJUSTED GROSS INCOME, TAXABLE INCOME, ETC..md

 #### (d) Itemized deductions
 * For purposes of this subtitle, the term "itemized deductions" means the deductions allowable under this chapter other than—

-  * (1) the deductions allowable in arriving at adjusted gross income,
+  * (1) the deductions allowable in arriving at adjusted gross income, and

-  * (2) the deduction for personal exemptions provided by section 151, and

-  * (3) any deduction provided in section 199A.
+  * (2) any deduction referred to in any paragraph of subsection (b).

 #### (e) Election to itemize
 * #### (1) In general